zenphantom/ml-git/docs/mlgit_internals.md

 └── <ml-entity>/
 ```

-After commit the .spec file and MANIFEST.yaml, ml-git update the HEAD of repository with tag's SHA-1.
+After committing the .spec file and MANIFEST.yaml, ml-git updates the HEAD of repository with tag's SHA-1.

 HEAD structure: